neelamsharma12/FlickrImageSearch/README.md

 ready to discuss your choices.
 - Clean code and architecture.
 Try to make good use of this task to demonstrate and show off your coding skills.

+## Building

+1. Double-click on the .xcodeproj or open the project from within XCode
+2. In XCode IDE, select Produce / Clean and then Build from the top menu
+3. Use the 'Play' (>) button to launch the app on a device or simulator.
+4. You will be able to see 2 tabs "search" and "history".
+5. Type "Kittens" in the search bar appearing on the top and wait for the results to come on the screen.
+6. After this, check that your searched keyword will appear in history section.
+7. Like above steps 6, 7 you can search any keyword to view the related images and see that in search history.